mergado/docs/changelog/index.md

 # Changelog

 All notable changes to this project will be documented in this file.

+## Mergado Apps 0.3.1
+- 2017-02-08

+### Added
+- Support for restricted Markdown (bold, italic and links) in body of notifications sent via the API.
+- New data and information is being scraped from [sluzby.heureka.cz](https://sluzby.heureka.cz), [sluzby.heureka.sk](https://sluzby.heureka.sk) and [admin.zbozi.cz](https://admin.zbozi.cz).
+This scraped data is collected every day and is available in the _Eshop Statistics_ API endpoint.
+- Preinstalled [Sentry](https://github.com/getsentry) server for event logging is available on [App Cloud](https://appcloud.mergado.com/sentry/).
+- [Redis](https://redis.io/) (in-memory data store) for individual applications which can be used, for example, as a cache or a message broker.
+- Developers may use `crontab` command in the dev stage of an app.
+The file is deployed on production when the app is released.
+- In rules defined by apps, Mergado sends products to a specified hook with a few additional fields: `created_at`, `updated_at` and `output_changed_at`.
+See [Rules and Queries]({{ site.baseurl }}/apps/rules-and-queries.html).
+- Mergado supports several new XML feed formats (Mailkit, CJ.com, and the specification of Shopalike was updated in Mergado).

 ## Mergado Apps 0.3.0
 - 2017-01-11